JehanKandy/Python-Web-Version-3.0/README.md

 in here,
 <br>
-browserUi.ui file for ui style and browser gui editing
+browserUi.ui file for ui style and browser gui editing using QTdesigner browserUi.py file for ui file in code(code for gui) main

 <br>